petermaksymo/DEX-Capstone/README.md

 move sandbox run scripts/<script_name>
 ```

-##Testing:
+## Testing:
-Testing can be done with option coverage check:
+Testing can be done with the optional coverage check:
 ```
 move sandbox test --track-cov ./
 ```